goallabuci/goallabuci.github.io/index.md

   include feature.html
   image="images/lastiterate.png"
   title="Learning in Games"
-  flip=true
   text=text
 %}

 {% capture text %}
 Inspired by the success of Stochastic Gradient Descent in training neural networks, the group has done works on non-convex optimization.
 Using techniques from dynamical systems, we are able to show that Gradient Descent and other first order methods with constant stepsize [avoid strict saddle points](https://arxiv.org/abs/1710.07406).
-We extend these results for [multiplicative weights update (polytope constraints)](https://arxiv.org/abs/1810.05355) and [time varying stepsizes](https://arxiv.org/abs/1906.07772).
+We extend these results to [multiplicative weights update (polytope constraints)](https://arxiv.org/abs/1810.05355) and [time varying stepsizes](https://arxiv.org/abs/1906.07772).
 Inpired by the success of Generative Adversarial Networks, the group has worked on min-max optimization for non-convex non-concave landscapes, [characterising the limit points of first-order methods](https://arxiv.org/abs/1807.03907).
 {:.center}
 {% endcapture %}
 {%